fjs138/studydesignpatterns/README.md

 ## The Goal
-I wanted a way to quickly check the value of Bitcoin, Peloton, and Zoom, from a single view, without any authentication or credential requirements.
+I wanted to create a free minimalist resource for studying design patterns, that uses a flashcard format.

 ## Technology Stack